stateofca/opencred/README.md

 # OpenCred: The Open Credentials Platform

-OpenCred is a system designed to make it easy for organizations (verifiers) to check credentials from individuals (holders) in a secure and verifiable way.
+OpenCred is a system designed to make it easy for organizations (verifiers) to check credentials from individuals (holders), with their consent, in a secure and verifiable way.

-Think of it as a digital verification checkpoint where organizations can ask for proof of certain information, like a driver's license or qualifications, directly from a person's digital wallet.
+In other words, OpenCred is like a digital verification checkpoint where organizations can ask for proof of certain information, like a driver's license, and an individual can decide if they want to provide that information from their digital wallet.

 ## Features